davidhuang620/Machine-Learning-Face-Recognition/README.md

-# Face Recognition using Machine Learning Alogrithm
+# Face Recognition using Machine Learning Algorithm

-Credit: using clarifai.com RestFul API
+Enter the url of any photo, the algorithm will then identify any human face in the photo.